How Much Sauerkraut Should I Eat Daily

 High in Dietary Fiber

-Probiotics are good bacteria that defend your body against any harmful bacteria types and toxins.
-These healthy bacteria also communicate with your brain functions and have been proven to improve memory, reduce symptoms of anxiety and characteristics of depression.
+Probiotics are good bacteria that defend your body against harmful bacteria types and toxins.
+These healthy bacteria also communicate with your brain functions and have been proven to improve memory and reduce symptoms of anxiety and characteristics of depression.

 Medically, sauerkraut is confirmed to have immune-boosting properties.
-Creating balance within your gut provides good gut lining, consistent with a healthy immune system, allowing the production of natural antibodies that will keep your body safe and protected.
+Creating balance within your gut provides good gut lining, consistent with a healthy immune system, allowing the production of natural antibodies to keep your body safe and protected.

 Including sauerkraut into your diet after a course of medication such as antibiotics can rebalance your gut and prevent stomach irritation.
 Small amounts of sauerkraut provide prevention and recovery elements to its benefits list, having been recommended to recover from illness as a probiotic-rich food.